 - Please contact the embassy of your home country in Germany and register with the crisis prevention instruments available there, if necessary.

-- There are currently no restrictions on leaving the country, but there is a worldwide travel warning from the Federal Foreign Office.
+- There are currently no restrictions on leaving the country, but there is a travel warning four countries outside of the EU/Schengen-Area from the Federal Foreign Office.
 Some countries have imposed entry bans or special controls.
 Please remember that you may not be able to return to Germany.